bhattabhi013/Vritant/README.md

 📌 Vritant is purely made by new and unique ideas <br> 📌 We have made it in such a way that kids will not be bored while learning <br>
 📌 Vritant is easily accesible to all <br>
-📌 There is no paying of money to acess the app and features alsoas it is completely free <br>
+📌 There is no need to pay money as the app is free <br>
 📌 Vritant targets kids to learn in fun without any pressure <br>

 ---